m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 Let's look at Chrome's timeline report.

-![chrome's profiler report for original page][2]
+![Chrome's profiler report for original page][2]

 35 milliseconds for a frame?!

-I'm viewing this page on a high-end PC, capable of drawing millions of textured polygons per second, and you say that it takes you 35 millisecond to update this page?
+I'm viewing this page on a high-end PC, capable of drawing millions of textured polygons per second, and you tell me it takes 35 millisecond to scroll?

-And the main culprit is this function:
+If we look at the profile, we can easily identify the main culprit:

 ```javascript
 $(document).on('scrolled', function(){